lkoelman/latex-static-site/README.md

 - `src/config.cfg` - make4ht config file
 - `src/build.mk4` - make4ht build file

 Crucially, in order for compilation of the static html site structure to work, I needed to explicitly specify the output directory and build file in the `make4ht` command.
-My final build command was `make4ht -c config.cfg -e build.mk4 -d out index.tex "mathjax`.
-This is the command executed by `build.sh`
+My final build command was `make4ht -c config.cfg -e build.mk4 -d out index.tex "mathjax`, which is the command executed by `build.sh`.

 ## Deploy to github pages